CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 |3

-Equal to 80% of the sum of Allowed Secured Claim plus Allowed Deficiency Claim (as of Effective Date).
+Equal to 80% of the applicable Miner Equipment Lender Claim (as of Effective Date).

 |4